Tofaa2/EntityLib/README.md

 ## Usage

 For more realistic examples, please take a look at the `test-plugin` module.
 It has an example `Bukkit` plugin that uses EntityLib.
+Examples below show usage of the spigot module of entity lib, but the usage is the same for all platforms.
 ### Using the EntityMeta api

 ```java